UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API Reference:** <a href="#tag/Documents/paths/~1api~1v1~1document~1{pk}/post">Upload Document</a>

-After creating the digital signature request, we can associate to it all pdf documents that should be signed by the user.
+After creating the the signature request, we can associate all pdf documents that must be signed by the user.

 	curl -F "file=@doc.pdf" -X POST https://one-shot.developers.uanataca.com/api/v1/document/1464